A Promising Launchpad to Southeast Asia and Islamic Trade Destination

 Easy to Do Business

 So much so that while the World Bank ranked Malaysia 12th in its Ease of Doing Business rankings last year, the country was crowned in 2020 as the best in the world to invest in or do business, by the CEOWorld magazine.
-Its rankings were based on 11 different factors including quality of life, red tape, investor and IP protection, quality and availability of local workforce, infrastructure, technological readiness, corporate and personal taxation, corruption, as well as all kinds of freedoms including personal, trade, and monetary; with each category getting equal weight-age.
+Its rankings were based on 11 different factors, including quality of life, red tape, investor and IP protection, quality and availability of the local workforce, infrastructure, and technological readiness.

 Finance and Banking Sector